 Believe it or not, there’s actually a treasure trove buried deep underneath the Needle.

 When the obelisk finally arrived in the capital, the Victorians decided to mark the occasion by planting a time capsule.

 While we don’t recommend digging it up (you might just end up being thrown in the Tower of London), it’s said there are children’s toys, razors, railway books, copies of the Bible, a portrait of Queen Victoria, and, most bizarrely, 12 paintings of ‘pretty ladies’ that were hand-picked by Captain Henry Carter*.

 *Captain creepy, more like.

 The Ship Carrying The Obelisk Was Immediately Destroyed

-After what can only be described as a horrendous journey across the globe, the ship that was carrying the Needle was disassembled straight after Cleopatra’s Needle was removed from it on the 6th July 1878.
+After what can only be described as a horrendous journey across the globe, the ship carrying the Needle was disassembled immediately after Cleopatra’s Needle was removed from it on the 6th July 1878.